-You may be going through a rough financial life in your life and foreclosure may seem like the only option.
+You may be going through a rough financial phase in your life, and foreclosure may seem like the only option.
 But it does not have to be that way.
 There are legal options at your dispense that you can use to avoid losing your house.
 After all, houses are the most important investments most individuals make in their lifetime.
 The best way to deal with foreclosure is by hiring a legal expert.
-Foreclosure attorneys can help you avoid losing your home and can protect you from being exploited by mortgage companies and lenders.
+Foreclosure attorneys can help you avoid losing your home and protect you from being exploited by mortgage companies and lenders.

 Foreclosure law or foreclosure is the legal process wherein a lender or mortgagee takes ownership of the mortgaged property from the borrowers who fail to pay their mortgages.
 Typically, the lenders sell the property to recover the loan that was paid to the borrower.
 In case the mortgage company fails to recover the loan balance, the borrower can be personally held liable for the difference besides being evicted from the house.

 The lenders initiate foreclosure after three to six months from when you first default on your payment or when you breach the mortgage agreement in some other way.
-Foreclosure proceedings vary from state to state but there are two types of foreclosure procedures followed in most states:
+Foreclosure proceedings vary from state to state, but there are two types of foreclosure procedures followed in most states:

 Judicial foreclosure procedures go through courts.
 The process is initiated after a lender or mortgagee files a complaint, also known as a petition, with the court.
 You come to know that a foreclosure has been initiated when you receive a copy of the complaint.
 The court will then give you a specific period to respond to the complaint.
-If you fail to file a response the court will grant permission to the lenders to proceed with the foreclosure.
-If you file a response and the court finds it unsatisfactory then the lenders will still get the permission to foreclose your property.
+If you fail to file a response, the court will grant permission to the lenders to proceed with the foreclosure.
+If you file a response and the court finds it unsatisfactory, then the lenders will still get permission to foreclose your property.
 Generally, the foreclosure sale of the property is done via an auction where the foreclosing party and the public may bid for the property.
 The highest bidder gets the property.

 Non-judicial foreclosure proceedings are initiated and executed without any involvement of the court.
-All states allow judicial foreclosure and almost half of them permit non-judicial foreclosure.
+All states allow judicial foreclosure, and almost half of them permit non-judicial foreclosure.
 Depending on the state law, a trustee or an attorney completes the following steps on behalf of the lenders:

 The borrower may receive a combined notice of default and sale, only a notice of sale, a posting on the property or in a public place, or notice by publication in a newspaper.